smalos/nuBuilder4-Code-Library/third_party_wysiwyg_trumbowyg/README.md

 1. Download Trumbowyg from https://codeload.github.com/Alex-D/Trumbowyg/zip/master

-2. Unzip the archive and place the contents of the subfolder \dist in a new subdirectory (e.g. "libs\trumbowyg") of you nuBuilder installation
+2. Unzip the archive. and place the contents of the subfolder \dist in a new subdirectory (e.g. "libs\trumbowyg") of your nuBuilder installation (Only files in the dist directory are required)

 <p align="left">